coin-or/SHOT/README.md

 # The Supporting Hyperplane Optimization Toolkit (SHOT)

 SHOT is a solver for convex mixed-integer nonlinear programming (MINLP) problems.
-It is described in the forthcoming paper:
+It is described in the paper:

 Lundell, A. Kronqvist, J. and Westerlund, T. The Supporting Hyperplane Optimization Toolkit: A Polyhedral Outer Approximation Based
-Convex MINLP Solver Utilizing a Single Branching Tree Approach (2018). www.optimization-online.org/DB_FILE/2018/06/6680.pdf
+Convex MINLP Solver Utilizing a Single Branching Tree Approach (2018). http://www.optimization-online.org/DB_FILE/2018/06/6680.pdf

 Some details are also given in: